NEGROS OCCIDENTAL TRAVEL GUIDE + TOURIST ATTRACTIONS,ITINERARIES

 Yearly, they celebrate the Kali-kalihan festival every 2nd of February which aims to uplift and promote their cultural heritage.
 Some of its famous landmark are the Viewing Deck or also called as Lantawan (a view of the Malatan-og waterfalls), Villa Ica (a natural man-made place perfect for those who would like to hibernate from the busy life of the town), and Pine trees( witness the beautiful line of pine trees that stretches up to 1.7 kilometre).

 The E.B.
-Magalona (Enrique B. Magalona) Municipality or previously known as “Saravia” is a 2nd class municipality.
+Magalona (Enrique B. Magalona) Municipality or previously known as “Saravia” is a 2nd class municipality in Negros Occidental.
 They have a total population of 62,921 and it is divided into 23 Barangays.
 As of the history of the places’ name, it was anchored on the former senator of the country, Enrique B. Magalona (grandfather of Francis Magalona).

 Bonista Resort, Escalante City

-The City of Escalante is considered as a 4th class city consisting of 21 Barangays and with approximately 94,070 population.
-This place is unique compared to the other cities of Negros Occidental because it has coastal environment teaming with life.
+The City of Escalante is considered as a 4th class city in Negros Occidentalconsisting of 21 Barangays and with approximately 94,070 population.
+This place is unique compared to the other cities of Negros Occidental because it has a coastal environment teeming with life.
 This is evident through the sprout of many diverse plants with two ecosystems (formerly three).
 The first one is the mangrove that is made up of a variety of trees and shrubs which is located in the land area of the coast.
 On the other hand, they also have another ecosystem, the seagrass, located in the nearshore area of the coast.
 Unfortunately, there is an only limited manifestation of the previous ecosystem, the coral reefs.

 Sta.
 Maria Magdalena Church, Hinigaran